GSRHackZ/Vocabulay.com-Spelling-Bot-Queen-Bee/README.md

 </ol>

 <h3>Important notice:</h3>
-<p>If you are banned when using this script, (rare now that below features have been added), you will keep getting banned, because they have added your I.P. address to a list and will keep tracking it.
+<p>If you are banned when using this script, (rare now that below features have been implemented), you will keep getting banned, because they have added your I.P. address to a list and will keep tracking it.
 To avoid this, use a <b>VPN</b>!</p>

 <h3>Key points:</h3>
 <ul style="margin-bottom:10px;">